 Just like German cockroaches, brown-banded roaches also need our homes for survival because they are attracted to the shelter, warmth, and food they provide them with.

 They hitchhike their way in through a number of ways such as in boxes, grocery products, electrical items, or when you unknowingly bring in infested furniture.
 And once they are inside, they can be difficult to get rid of because they spread throughout the home.

 Signs of Brown-Banded Cockroaches in Your House

-As with any cockroach infestation, spotting cockroaches themselves are the most obvious sign you might have a problem.
+As with any cockroach infestation, spotting cockroaches themselves is the most obvious sign you might have a problem.
 But a brown-banded roach infestation might not be so easy to spot because they are mostly active at night, they are very small, and they can live anywhere in your home, and not always close to your kitchen or bathrooms.

-This roach is often first spotted in the living room or bedrooms, so aside from actually seeing a live or dead roach, another sign cockroaches are in your home is seeing their fecal spots which look like dark brown to black smears or specks like black pepper that they leave behind where they congregate or run across.
+This roach is often first spotted in the living room or bedrooms, so aside from actually seeing a live or dead roach, another sign that cockroaches are in your home is seeing their fecal spots, which look like dark brown to black smears or specks like black pepper that they leave behind where they congregate or run across.

 As these roaches prefer to live at higher levels of the room, look for their frass on the ceiling and near light fittings and towards the top of cabinets.

 Another indication of their presence is egg capsules.
 These are extremely small and will be hidden away so they can be hard to find but look carefully underneath chairs, nightstands, dressers, sofa, tables, etc.